Sunday Morning Worship — 10:30

 Children and Worship:

-We encourage children to be present with their families, at least through the time of the children’s meditation.
-Following that part of the service, the younger ones are welcome to leave the sanctuary with supervising adults.
+We encourage children to be present with their families.
+Following the Children’s Message early in the service, the younger ones, ages 0-5, are welcome to leave the sanctuary with supervising adults.

 Worship materials for the children can be found in the entrance area to the sanctuary.
 These include books, paper, crayons and activity sheets relating to the scripture lesson or theme of the service.